 If you're the type to plan your activities around fall colors you might ask, just when is the best time to see this fall foliage?
 So glad you asked.
-The Great Smoky Mountains National Park has released an interactive map that lets you see just when the peak moment for savoring autumn leaves throughout the season will be.
+The Great Smoky Mountains National Park has released an interactive map that lets you see just when the peak moment for savoring autumn colors throughout the season will be.
 It's the ultimate fall foliage report for leaf-peeping from coast to coast.

-It's fairly captivating just to see a map of the United States change from a bland green to a scorching medley of red, yellow and brown.
-This map not only provides an accurate representation of just when each region here in America will reach its autumnal peak.
+It's fairly captivating just to see a map of the United States change from a bland green to a scorching medley of brilliant colors.
+This map provides an accurate representation of just when each region here in America will reach its peak color.
 And it's just plain fun to use.

 This humble writer spent a good amount of time just dragging the dial back and forth just to see the map's colors shift back and forth.
 Hopefully, you all get the same sort of enjoyment from the map, too.

-The map is an intuitive tool that gives users an accurate look into when they should expect to see fall leaves and even explains what makes the colors change each year.
+This fall foliage map is an intuitive tool that gives users an accurate look into when they should expect to see fall leaves and even explains what makes the colors change each year.
 Use it to plan your upcoming fall getaway or to plan ahead on when your area will have the most colorful leaves.
 Happy fall!